lucaslemosl/iRacing-Telemetry-Interface/README.md

 # iRacing-Telemetry-Interface
 iRacing Telemetry Interface

-Small application with irsdk and Qt5
+Small application with irsdk and Tkinter